smikes/test262/test/suite/promises-aplus/README.md

 #### Cannot Use `setTimeout()` for Delay or Timeout

-The Promises/A+ test suite sometimes uses the `setTimeout` function to delay an operation, or as a timeout.
-In Test262 `setTimeout` is not available.
+The Promises/A+ test suite uses the `setTimeout` function in two ways: sometimes to delay an operation, and sometimes as a timeout.
+In Test262, `setTimeout` is not available.
 Delays must be established using Promises, and timeouts are handled by the test runner.

 #### No Assertion Libraries, Limited Test Helpers

 The Promises/A+ test suite runs in a node.js environment and makes use of several core node or npm-published modules: assert, sinon, mocha.
 These are not available to Test262.

 The Promises/A+ test suite uses three helper files: `testThreeCases`, `thenables`, `reasons` to generate many of its tests.
-In Test262, using helpers is discouraged; the goal for this translation is to have only one helper.
+In Test262, using helpers is discouraged.
+The goal for this translation is to have only one helper.

 #### Assertion-swallowing

 Exceptions thrown within `onFulfilled` and `onRejected` handlers are converted into rejections which are passed along the promise chain.
-It is important to ensure that any code which could throw or which runs a test assertion is able to put that assertion into a promise chain that leads to Test262's `$DONE` function.
+It is important to ensure that any code which could throw or which runs a test assertion is able to put the exception into a promise chain that leads to Test262's `$DONE` function.

 #### Test Generation